Our Review Process

 How do Potatoes affect Blood Sugar Levels?

 Potatoes are a rich source of carbohydrates.
 Carbohydrates are made up of sugar molecules.
-When you eat potatoes, the enzymes in your body break these carbohydrates into a simple sugar called glucose that enters your blood circulation.
+Is there glucose in potatoes, the enzymes in your body break these carbohydrates into a simple sugar called glucose that enters your blood circulation.
 The pancreas releases insulin hormone that facilitates glucose transport into the cells from the blood.
 However, in people with diabetes, the transportation of glucose into cells is inefficient, and therefore glucose remains in the blood, causing a spike in blood glucose levels.
 Therefore, potatoes are not recommended for people with diabetes.

 What is the Carbohydrate Content in Potatoes?